-Sub-category Description Scope Green considerations India relevance, targets, initiatives Laptops/ peripheral items WASTE & P OLLUTION CONTROL Asset Creation Wastewater treatment Convert wastewater into an effluent that can be returned to the water cycle with minimum impact on the environment Wastewater treatment plant Pollution control and GHG emissions reduction Abatement of pollution and setting up of resilient urban centres are the key activities of India's NDC plan.
-Sludge in wastewater Solid, semisolid, or slurry residual material that is produced as a by-product of wastewater treatment processes Sewage treatment plant Rising population, urbanization, and industrialization has led to severe wastewater, solid waste management, Air pollution Air pollution control equipment and control facility and toxic air problem India generates a stag tonnes of faecal wast the sewage generated untreated 63 .
-India's air pollution powhich reflects from W of the 12 cities with t and toxic air problem in cities.
+Sub-category Description Scope Green considerations India relevance, targets, initiatives Laptops/ peripheral items WASTE & F POLLUTION CONTROL Asset Creation Wastewater treatment Convert wastewater into an effluent that can be returned to the water cycle with minimum impact on the environment Wastewater treatment plant Pollution control and GHG emissions reduction Abatement of pollution and setting up of resilient urban centres are the key activities of India's NDC plan.
+Sludge in wastewater Solid, semisolid, or slurry residual material that is produced as a by-product of wastewater treatment processes Sewage treatment plant Rising population, urbanization, and industrialization has led to severe wastewater, solid waste management, Air pollution Air Air pollution control equipment and control facility Device/Facility Construction and Operation and toxic air problem in cities.
 India generates a staggering 1.7 million tonnes of faecal waste a day and 78% of the sewage generated remains untreated 63 .
 India's air pollution problem is severe which reflects from WHO's database: 11 of the 12 cities with the highest levels are located in India 64 Municipal Solid Waste (MSW) MSW including hazardous waste and medical waste treatment facilities Solid waste disposal facility and MSW treatment plant Estimates show that more than 55 million tons of MSW is generated in India per year and increasing at a rate of 5% per annum; 75% of municipal garbage in India dumped without processing.
 Management of MSW is a component of National Mission on Sustainable Habitats.
 There are numerous initiatives taken by the Government including concept of common waste treatment facility and Biomedical Waste Treatment Facility.
-Under JNURM, funds disbursed to ULBs to upgrade MSW facilities. to appraise more racinties.
+Under JNURM, funds disbursed to ULBs to upgrade MSW facilities.
+Soil pollution Remediation of soil pollution